CP1404/Practicals/prac_02/README.md

 does not execute the function.

 ### Try This Out
+`randoms.py` (Note: never name a file the same as a module; e.g. `random.py` or it will have higher precedence when you, e.g. `import random`)

-In your **console**, type in the following (run each print line multiple times), and answer the questions below by writing into one of your prac code files (make one).
+In your **console**, type in the following (run each print line multiple times), and write the answers to the questions below in comments in `randoms.py`.

 ```python
 import random